Exclusion clause

-An exclusion clause is a term in a contract that seeks to restrict the rights of the parties to the contract.
+Exclusion clauses and limitation clauses are terms in a contract which seek to restrict the rights of the parties to the contract.

 Traditionally, the district courts have sought to limit the operation of exclusion clauses.
 In addition to numerous common law rules limiting their operation, in England and Wales Consumer Contracts Regulations 1999.
 The Unfair Contract Terms Act 1977 applies to all contracts, but the Unfair Terms in Consumer Contracts Regulations 1999, unlike the common law rules, do differentiate between contracts between businesses and contracts between business and consumer, so the law seems to explicitly recognize the greater possibility of exploitation of the consumer by businesses.

 Types of exclusion clause

 There are various methods by which a party may seek to exclude or mitigate liability by use of a contractual term: